vmware-tanzu/pinniped/site/content/docs/howto/configure-concierge-supervisor-jwt.md

 ---
-title: Configure the Pinniped Concierge to validate JWT tokens issued by the Pinniped Supervisor
+title: Configure the Pinniped Concierge to Validate JWT Tokens Issued by the Pinniped Supervisor
 description: Set up JSON Web Token (JWT) based token authentication on an individual Kubernetes cluster using the Pinniped Supervisor as the OIDC Provider.
 cascade:
   layout: docs